Local Resources

 Phone: (214) 828-9900

-A nonprofit, low-cost eye clinic that provides practical and creative solutions for the visual needs of children, adults, and seniors, with special emphasis on those needing low vision services.
+Furthermore, this nonprofit, low-cost eye clinic provides practical and creative solutions for the visual needs of children, adults, and seniors, especially those needing low vision services.

 South Dallas Glaucoma Services Clinic by Cure Glaucoma Foundation